smythp/foundations-data-science/README.md

 #### Homework

-Write a description and requirements for a project for which you would be the client.
+Write a call for programmers (think an advertisement for a freelance site or similar) for a project for which you would be the client.
 I will choose a representative set of these projects and, next week, will post them for teams and individuals to take on as their client project.

+Your description of the project should be 350-500 words and should have three sections.

+1. Description (What is the software that you need built?
+What is its purpose?
+Who is it for?)
+2. Requirements (What do you see right now as essential to the software?
+Are there any limitations that your team of software designers will need to know about?)
+3. About you or your organization (Why should a team of designers want to work on your project?
+Why is this software meaningful, important, or urgent?
+Why are you the one to ask that this software be made?)

+Your request for software should reflect the skills we've been learning in the course.
+In practice this means it should be either a static website, a web app, an API, a command line program, or a Python module (a library for a task that can be imported).
+The project should ideally be extremely small in scope.
+If it's an API, it should serve up a very small data set and consist of only a few request types.
+If it's a static site, it should be no larger than five pages.
+If it's a module, it should do one simple task.

+It's all Right if your post is longer than 500 words.
+Please upload your posting to GitHub and link me to the page where it is visible (preferred) or email it to me by Tuesday night.

 #### Discussion: Planning final projects